CycloneSEQ-Bioinformatics/Glycine/README.md

 ## No Installation Required
 **Ready to Use After Extraction**

-This software is designed for ease of use without the need for a complicated installation process.
+This tool is designed for ease of use without the need for a complicated installation process.
 Simply extract the contents of the software package to your preferred location on your system, and it's ready to go.

 **How to Start:**
 1. Download the `.tar.gz` file.